What is Little League Elbow?

 Types of diagnostic tests:

 - X-ray: the most common test for an elbow injury.
-This test will tell whether your child has had bone damage, including fracture, necrosis (dead bone) or growth plate irregularities.
+This test will tell whether your child has had bone damage, including fracture, growth plate irregularities, or other bone or cartilage injuries.

 Once the diagnosis of little league elbow is made, your doctor will determine the best possible treatment plan.